Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Overview of results and techniques

+\track{We first show in Section \ref{sec:MMLOP} the NP-hardness of matroid MLOP, by observing the fact that a uniform matroid on a ground set $E ~(|E| = n)$ with rank $k$ has the unique property (up to isomorphism) of having ${n \choose k}$ independent sets of size $k$.
+We will show that {\it any} optimal matroid MLOP solution can detect this, thereby reducing the ``uniform matroid isomorphism" problem (known to be NP-hard \cite{OW02}) to matroid MLOP. }

-To show this result, we consider the uniform matroid isomorphism problem and show that the optimal solutions for matroid MLOP for uniform matroids have a specific {\it flat-like} structure.
-Detecting this flat-like structure is equivalent to checking if a matroid is uniform, thereby reducing uniform matroid isomorphism (known to be NP-hard \citep*{OW02}) to matroid MLOP.
-Furthermore, we show that matroid MLOP in decision form on a family of matroids shares the same complexity class with matroid MLOP in decision form on the matroidal dual family.
+\begin{restatable}{theorem}{MMLOPTHM} Matroid MLOP is NP-hard. \end{restatable} Furthermore, we show that matroid MLOP in decision form on a family of matroids shares the same complexity class with matroid MLOP in decision form on the matroidal {\it dual} family.
 This observation will be useful for upcoming results.

 \paragraph{2.
-Hardness of Graphic Matroid MLOP:} Next, in Section~\ref{sec:Graphic_MLOP}, we further restrict $f$ to the special case of the rank function of any graphic matroid, thus incorporating more knowledge about the matroid in the form of the given graph.
-Every graphic matroid is {\it regular}, i.e., representable using a totally unimodular matrix, and in particular a rank-2 uniform matroid over 4 elements is not regular (e.g., see \citep{O06}).
-Therefore, we are already given the information that the matroid cannot contain a $U_{2,4}$ minor, and the above reduction does not work.
-We are able to show its NP hardness using reduction from other problems.
+Hardness of graphic matroid MLOP:} Next, in Section~\ref{sec:Graphic_MLOP}, we further restrict $f(\cdot)$ to the special case of the rank function of any {\it graphic} matroid.
+Tutte \cite{tutte1959matroids} gave a complete minor-free characterization for graphic matroids.
+In particular, graphic matroids are {\it regular}, i.e., representable using a totally unimodular matrix, and in particular, do not contain a rank-2 uniform matroid over 4 elements as a minor (e.g., see \cite{O06}).
+Therefore for graphic matroids, the reduction from uniform matroid isomorphism does not suffice.
+We show that it is NP-hard using a series of reductions beginning at \track{the minimum sum vertex cover (MSVC) on simple graphs $G$, which we show reduces to the minimum latency vertex cover (MLVC) on the complement graph $\bar{G}$, which we show finally reduces to the graphic matroid MLOP.}

-\begin{restatable}{thm}{GMMLOPTHM} Given a graph $G=(V(G),E(G))$ and the rank function $r(\cdot)$ of the graphic matroid on $G$, the {\it graphic matroid MLOP} asks if there is exists an ordering $\sigma$ of the edges of the graph such that $\sum_{i=1}^{|E|} r(\{e | \sigma(e)\leq i\})$ is less than a given integer $k$.
-This problem is NP-hard. \end{restatable}